tungs/unrandomize/README.md

   * returns: &lt;[number][]&gt; a number between 0 and 1, based off of the selected number generator.
 By default uses the overridden seedable pseudorandom number generator.
 Can be changed by calling `unrandomize.useBuiltInRandom()` or `unrandomize.useSeedableRandom()`.

 ### class: unrandomize.Generator
-constructor: `new **unrandomize.Generator(seed)**`
+constructor: `new unrandomize.Generator(seed)`
   * `seed` &lt;[number][] | [string][]&gt; a number or string that serves to seed the state of the generator.
 Currently only 32 bits of the number is used.
-  * returns: &lt;Generator&gt; a pseudorandom number generator that has an independent state from other generators **generator.random()**
+  * returns: &lt;Generator&gt; a pseudorandom number generator that has an independent state from other generators

+**generator.random()**
   * returns: &lt;[number][]&gt; a number between 0 and 1

 **generator.setSeed(seed)**
   * `seed` &lt;[number][] | [string][]&gt; a number or string that serves to seed the state of the generator.
 Currently only 32 bits of the number is used.

 **generator.setSeedFromRandom(upperLimit)**
   * `upperLimit` &lt;[number][]&gt; an integer representing the upper limit of the random seed.
 Defaults to 1000000000.
   * returns &lt;[number][]&gt; The number used as the seed for the generator.

 Creates a random seed and then seeds the generator with it.
-Using `new unrandomize.Generator(seed)`anotherGenerator.setSeed(seed)` with the returned value should recreate the generator.
+Using `new unrandomize.Generator(seed)` or `anotherGenerator.setSeed(seed)` with the returned value should recreate the generator.
 **generator.getSeed()**
   * returns &lt;[number][] | [null][] &gt; The number used as the seed for the generator.
 If there was no value used to seed or if the state was directly set, returns `null`.

 **generator.setState(state)**
   * state &lt;[Array][]&lt;[number][]&gt;&gt; An array of four 32-bit unsigned integers that are used as the 128-bit state of the generator.

 **generator.getState()**
   * returns &lt;[Array][]&lt;[number][]&gt;&gt; An array of four 32-bit unsigned integers that represent the 128-bit state of the generator.

-unrandomize automatically creates an internally used instance of a generator and maps the instance's methods onto the library.
+**unrandomize** automatically creates an internally used instance of a generator and maps the instance's methods onto the library.
 The overridden Math.random() uses this instance of a generator.
 The exception is `unrandomize.random` which may use the built-in `Math.random` if `unrandomize.useBuiltInRandom()` is called. `unrandomize.seedableRandom` always uses the created instance's number generator.

 **unrandomize.random()**
   * returns: &lt;[number][]&gt; a number between 0 and 1, using the user selected number generator (through `unrandomize.useBuiltInRandom()` or `unrandomize.useSeedableRandom()`).

 **unrandomize.seedableRandom()**
   * returns: &lt;[number][]&gt; a number between 0 and 1, using the default instance of the seedable pseudorandom number generator.

 **unrandomize.setSeed(seed)**
   * `seed` &lt;[number][] | [string][]&gt; a number or string that serves to seed the state of the default generator.
 Currently only 32 bits of the number is used.

 **unrandomize.setSeedFromRandom(upperLimit)**
   * `upperLimit` &lt;[number][]&gt; an integer representing the upper limit of the random seed.
 Defaults to 1000000000.
   * returns &lt;[number][]&gt; The number used as the seed for the default generator.

 Creates a random seed and then seeds the default generator with it.
-Using `new unrandomize.Generator(seed)`anotherGenerator.setSeed(seed)` with the returned value should recreate the generator.
+Using `new unrandomize.Generator(seed)` or `anotherGenerator.setSeed(seed)` with the returned value should recreate the generator.

 **unrandomize.getSeed()**
   * returns &lt;[number][] | [null][] &gt; The number used as the seed for the default generator.
 If there was no value used to seed or if the state was directly set, returns `null`.

 **unrandomize.setState(state)**
   * state &lt;[Array][]&lt;[number][]&gt;&gt; An array of four 32-bit unsigned integers that are used as the 128-bit state of the default generator.

 **unrandomize.getState()**
   * returns &lt;[Array][]&lt;[number][]&gt;&gt; An array of four 32-bit unsigned integers that represent the 128-bit state of the default generator.